 You should know that there are certain days when you have to deal with certain aspects of your work.
 Yet, you do need a degree of flexibility with this.
 For example, if you fundraise on Tuesday and a donor wants to meet you on Friday, you have to meet them anyway.

 If you want to avoid getting completely overwhelmed, decide to focus on getting really good at one thing.
 So, if you want to improve your trust funding hit rate, focus on getting systems in place for research, proposal writing, and reporting.
-Find some prospect that really fits with what you are trying to do, and get your case for support tuned, and ready to go.
-Or perhaps you have a campaign coming up that you would to get wider support for, and have decided you need to focus on social media, spend time on deciding your strategy, choosing your platform and engaging the audience.
-Or maybe you want to get your board more involved in fundraising and need to raise awareness by meeting each of them individually and getting an understanding of what they would like or need. choose one area and focus. it doesn’t mean don’t do anything else, but it means this should be your priority.
+Find some prospect that really fits with what you are trying to do, gets your support case tuned, and ready to go.
+Or perhaps you have a campaign coming up that you would get wider support for and have decided you need to focus on social media, spend time deciding your strategy, choose your platform, and engage the audience.
+Or maybe you want to get your board more involved in fundraising and need to raise awareness by meeting each of them individually and getting an understanding of what they would like or need.
+Choose one area and focus.
+It doesn’t mean don’t do anything else, but it means this should be your priority.